ahmadmjkhan/ShopEasy/README.md

 •	Fork the target repository

-•	clone the repo in your local machine in a Folder
+•	clone the repo in your local machine in a New Folder

 •	run npm install command

-•	git checkout -b (make a branch with specified name which code you want to write ex-Checkout-page)
+•	git checkout -b <branch_name> (make a branch with specified name which code you want to write ex-Checkout-page)

 •	git add .

-•	git commit -m "Making Checkout pages" ->git push origin (Push your branch in your own Fork) ->create a PR(pull request): go to your fork repo and choose (Compare and Pull Request),open Pull Request and reviews
+•	git commit -m "Making Checkout pages"

+•	git push origin <branch_name> (Push your branch in your own Fork)

+•	create a PR(pull request): go to your fork repo and choose (Compare and Pull Request),open Pull Request and reviews

 •	now author open his GitHub account and see your pull request and merge it his in code by opening their project in editor and write     command ->git pull origin master